Management of Crohn's disease: Infliximab

 Side effects of infliximab, like other immunosuppressants of the TNF class, can be serious and potentially fatal, and infliximab carries an FDA black-box warning on the label.
 Listed side effects include hypersensitivity and allergic reactions, risk of re-activation of tuberculosis, serum sickness, and risk of multiple sclerosis.
-Serious side effect also include lymphoma and severe infections.
+Serious side effects also include lymphoma and severe infections.

 Adalimumab

 Adalimumab, like infliximab, is an antibody that targets tumor necrosis factor.
 It has been shown to reduce the signs and symptoms of, and is approved for treatment of, moderate to severe Crohn's disease in adults who have not responded well to conventional treatments and who have lost response to or are unable to tolerate infliximab.

 Adalimumab also has a number of serious, potentially fatal, safety concerns characteristic of the anti-TNFα drugs.
 It, too, has a black-box warning on its FDA label.
 Listed potential side effects include serious and sometimes fatal blood disorders; serious infections including tuberculosis and infections caused by viruses, fungi, or bacteria; rare reports of lymphoma and solid tissue cancers; rare reports of serious liver injury; and rare reports of demyelinating central nervous system disorders; and rare reports of cardiac failure.